FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 ``mgmtd`` also loads the RFC OSPF modules so it can parse OSPF backend replies in the merged operational datastore.

+The instanced ``ospfd`` backend name is externally visible in mgmtd state: an instanced process registers as ``ospfd-N`` rather than plain ``ospfd`` so operators can distinguish backend ownership by OSPF instance.
+This is an intentional release-note item, along with the new RFC 9129 OSPF configuration, RPC, operational state and notification surface.

+Notifications emitted by this branch are available to mgmtd native frontend subscribers today.
+They are also the producer side expected by the companion gRPC Subscribe work; the two branches remain independently useful.

 The mgmtd backend matcher treats predicates in backend registrations as ownership constraints, not as a reason to hide unfiltered list data.
 A query with ``type='ietf-ospf:ospfv2'`` must dispatch only to ``ospfd`` and a query